 The DGJ Organics Promise States:

-Out the three ranges, hands down this range is my favourite.
-I had to use more shampoo than I would use with non natural shampoo to get my clean hair and it did become dirty quickly, but it does state you need to use a generous amount on the directions.
+Out of the three ranges, hands down this range is my favourite.
+I had to use more shampoo than I would use with non-natural shampoo to get my clean hair and it did become dirty quickly, but it does state you need to use a generous amount on the directions.
 My hair looked healthy and shinier.

 Overall Thought: Smells amazing, but you need to use a lot.

 Would I Recommend: Yes, but with a warning that this stuff won’t last long.

 Bonus Points: contains organic ingredients, the best budget shampoo I’ve tried so far.